insen/blog/_posts/2018-04-12-Hello-SARG.md

 ### Why does this happen?
 A tale Of B-Trees and Database Indexes.

 A database is basically like a giant dictionary, with its pages shuffled.
 The index at the back lists the start word per page number, and each page is numbered.
 Moreover, more pages are being continuously added or removed, so the index at the back needs to be constantly maintained.
 But there is an extra twist.
 The index pages are themselves jumbled.
 So while the index keeps track of whats where in the main pages, we have to keep track of the index pages itself.
-The Database depends on keeping rows in logical order by virtue of its keys, separate from physical order.
+The database depends on keeping rows in logical order by virtue of its keys, separate from physical order.
 However, that does not mean that all of those rows are in the same contiguous order on disc.
 The database also depends on keeping its physical order separate from its logical order.
 This is essentially what a RDBMS **index** does.
-The mechanism used to do implement all of this consists of a doubly linked list, a B-Tree and a fetch process.
+The mechanism used to implement all of this consists of a doubly linked list, a B-Tree and a fetch process.

 #### Doubly linked list
 The logical sequence is established between leaf index nodes through a doubly linked list.
 Each node points to a database block and to its previous and next block.
 Each page stores as many index entries as possible.
 Thus there is two layer ordering, across nodes followed by within nodes.
 Note the sequential entries in an index leaf node has no guarantee of sequential entries on disk or on database blocks.
 They could be pointing to different areas of physical storage.

 #### B-Tree - the Balanced Tree in DBMS.
 Now for the operating system each page is in random order on disk.
 To find the database block pages, the database uses what is called as B-Tree, or Balanced Tree.
-(No, it is not binary tree, an n-ary tree, with n flexible).
+(No, it is not binary tree; At the least, its an n-ary tree, with n variable).
 In a B-Tree, each branch node consists of the starting entries of the set of leaf nodes it covers.
 Since it is also a database block in itself, it is quite large and in sorted order of leaf node entries.
 Thus each entry in each branch node has the starting value(s, if composite key) of the indexed column of the leaf node and the leaf node's location on disk.
 An index B-Tree is initially built in such a way that all leaf nodes are covered by a branch node.
 New layers of branches are created until a branch contains enough information to enable traversing down to the leaf node with the desired index column values and fits in a single database page block.
 This is constantly maintained.
 A characteristic of this B-Tree is that all elements can be accessed with the same number of steps, and the depth can change based on the size of the database page block being used by the database to store data.

 #### The fetch.
 There are a few different ways for a database to approach fetching the data.